kucheriavii/udemy_economics/progress.md

 - 79. XLOOKUP as a Substitute for VLOOKUP and INDEX&MATCH
 - 80. The Mapping Exercise
 - 81. Mapping the Rows in the Database Sheet
+- 83. A Practical Example of Professional Formatting in Excel